 When former leader Frauke Petry left the AfD after the 2017 federal election, she kept her seats in the Bundestag and in Saxony’s regional parliament.
 These seats were meant to form the base for a new movement/party she quickly set up with friends and family.

-The “Blue Party” was supposed to become a sort of respectable radical right party: a potential coalition partner for the Christian Democrats and an alternative to the Alternative for Germany that was veering to the rightveering to the right.
+The “Blue Party” was supposed to become a sort of respectable radical right party: a potential coalition partner for the Christian Democrats and an alternative to the Alternative for Germany that was veering to the right.
 To put it in github terms: like her predecessor Lucke, whom she had de facto ousted, Petry tried to fork a previous iteration of the original AfD project.

 And like Lucke (and Poggenburg), she failed.
 In the EP 2019 election (where they might have stood a chance because there was no electoral threshold) they could not run because they failed to collect the required number of supporting signatures.
-In the Saxony (Petry’s home state), they won 0.4 per cent of the vote in the September election.
+In Saxony (Petry’s home state), they won 0.4 per cent of the vote in the September election.
 Ten days ago, they won 0.1 per cent in the Thuringia election.

 This weekend, the Blues have pulled the plug: they will shut down the party before the end of the year.
 Petry will continue to sit as an independent until 2021 and plans to end her political career there and then.